codecreative/immunityunity/README.md

 To fully complete a circle, the state must reach 85% vaccinated population.
 That may a stretch, but as it is the upper end of the range mentioned by Dr. Fauci, that is our target.

+Images through March 14th have been done in a batch process looping through the dates.
+This project is running from March 15th, 2021.
+Hopefully automatically, but possibly with a slight nudge every now and then.

 # Data source
 The data is compiled by [Our World in Data](https://ourworldindata.org/), a small team doing big work.
 Please consider [donating](https://ourworldindata.org/donate).
 You can find their covid vaccination data [on GitHub](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations).